POC Tectal Race SPIN Review

 Features

-The Tectal Race SPIN is packed with useful features that help make this one of the best overall helmets in our test.
+The Tectal Race MIPS is packed with useful features that help make this one of the best overall helmets in our test.
 Many of these features have been mentioned previously, specifically those having to do with protection and comfort, in the sections above.
-Of course, the helmet features POC's SPIN technology, loads of coverage, quality construction, and aramid bridges to enhance its protection.
-On the comfort side, it has SPIN padding, a quality fit adjustment system and a great strap design that holds the helmet comfortably and securely in place.
+Of course, the helmet features MIPS Integra, loads of coverage, quality construction, and aramid bridges to enhance its protection.
+On the comfort side, it has MIPS integrated padding, a quality fit adjustment system, and a great strap design that holds the helmet comfortably and securely in place.

 The visor is adjustable for goggle compatibility.
 A small screw in the center of the visor holds it in place.
 You need to loosen it before adjusting the visor.
 This screw is relatively small and can be a little challenging to tighten and loosen with the helmet on your head, and we found it easier to adjust the visor by taking the helmet off.
 When in the up position, you can rest a set of goggles under the visor and secure them in the back with the "goggle clip."
 The visor doesn't flip up as high as many of the other models in this review, but it adjusts just high enough to stow goggles there when not in use.

-We prefer helmets with more easily adjustable visor designs, like the Leatt DBX 3.0 or the Smith Forefront 2, but the visor on the Tectal works well once you're used to it.
+We prefer helmets with more easily adjustable visor designs, like the Smith Forefront 2, but the visor on the Tectal works well once you're used to it.
 It's just a little more time-consuming.

 Weight

-What is truly impressive is how light this helmet is considering the additional coverage of the shell and the addition of features like the SPIN technology, Recco reflector, and goggle clip.
+What is truly impressive is how light this helmet is considering the additional coverage of the shell and the addition of features like MIPS Integra, a Recco reflector, and goggle clip.
 POC claims their Aramid reinforced EPS foam liner and unibody shell construction help keep the weight of the helmet down, and we won't disagree.

 Durability

 We've been riding in this helmet for months, and so far we have no complaints about its durability.
-Overall, the quality of craftsmanship appears to be top notch, and the outer shell and EPS foam liner are still in like new condition.
+Overall, the quality of craftsmanship appears to be top-notch, and the outer shell and EPS foam liner are still in like-new condition.
 The outer shell covers the majority of the EPS foam on the helmet, which helps protect it from being damaged while riding or during transport.
-The straps, size adjustment, visor, and SPIN liner pads all still appear to be in great condition, other than the inevitable sweat stains.
+The straps, size adjustment, visor, and MIPS liner pads still appear in excellent condition, other than the inevitable sweat stains.

 Now, we haven't crashed in this helmet, and as lovely as it would be to have some real-world crash experience to report, we aren't going out of our way to crash and find out.
 Considering the excellent coverage, protective features, and apparent quality of the Tectal, we believe that it would protect you well in the event of a crash.
 Note: as with any helmet, you must replace it after one crash.
 The foam liner typically breaks to allow the helmets to dissipate impact forces.
 The cracks may not be visible.